 And then you’ll know – the therapy is working.

-I see clients for Integrative Arts Psychotherapy in Colchester, Essex, and London.
-Please email me if you’d like to arrange a consultation, giving your phone number so that I can call you back.
-(Please note that I currently cannot accept more new clients in London, although I do have some availability in Colchester).
+I see clients for Integrative Arts Psychotherapy near Colchester, Essex, and also online via Zoom (which is like Skype).
+Please email me at firstname.lastname@example.org or leave a phone message on 07515 937027 if you’d like to arrange a consultation, giving your phone number so that I can call you back at a time that’s convenient for us both.

 *For a lovely article about this same topic, visit psychotherapist Martha Crawford’s blog at http://whatashrinkthinks.com/2011/06/13/enactment/